rohit1101/task-1/README.md

-## Convert this Image to Webpage(use React or HTML, CSS)
+## Convert this Image to Webpage(Use React or HTML, CSS)

 ### Resources

 *  Use images from unsplash, freepik or similar sites.